-All new staff are required to attend these training as soon as they arrive on board and on a compulsory basis.
-To strengthen the protection of personal data privacy and the CIC's cyber security and enhance staff's awareness, all staff are required to attend training on "Protection of Personal Data Privacy" and "Protection of Cyber Security" annually on a compulsory basis, while staff are also encouraged to attend other training to update their knowledge.
+All new staff are required to attend these training sessions on a compulsory basis and as soon as they report for duty.
+To strengthen the protection of personal data privacy and CIC's cyber security and enhance staff's awareness, all staff are required to attend training on "Protection of Personal Data Privacy" and "Protection of Cyber Security" annually on a compulsory basis.